diverse-project/diverse-project.github.io/repositories.md

 Please move the project from one category to the other depending on the development current interrest.
 Many of the projects are private, you may have to ask to permanent team member for having access to them.

-# Current development or highlighted projects
+# Current or highlighted projects and repositories
 List here the project currently developped or actively maintained.

 ## Repositories mainly related to team platform

 ### Teaching platform
 * [UML Pictionnary](https://gforge.inria.fr/projects/uml-pictionary)
 * [Cours Genie Logiciel](https://gforge.inria.fr/projects/cours-gl/)